LeonelMadrid13/svelte-appstravaganza/player-score-counter/README.md

 ##Contributing
 If you find any issues or have suggestions for new features, feel free to open an issue or submit a pull request.

-##License
-This project is licensed under the MIT License.
-See the LICENSE file for details.